gagolews/genieclust/docs/_sources/rmd/noise.rst.txt

 It is parameterised with *a smoothing factor*, ``M``, which controls how eagerly we tend to classify points as noise.

-Contrary to an excellent implementation of HDBSCAN\* that is featured in the `hdbscan <https://github.com/scikit-learn-contrib/hdbscan>`_ package and which also relies on a minimum spanning tree w.r.t. :math:`d_M`, here we still have the hierarchical Genie [1]_ algorithm under the hood.
-This means we can ask for any number of clusters and get what we asked for.
-Moreover, we can easily switch between partitions of finer or coarser granularity.

-Here are the effects of playing with the `M` parameters (we keep the default `gini_threshold`):
+Here are the effects of playing with the `M` parameter (we keep the default `gini_threshold`):